Our top pick for

 TTM: trailing 12 months

-There are currently 7.0 million J2 Global shares held short by investors – that's known as J2 Global's "short interest".
-This figure is 0.7% down from 7.0 million last month.
+There are currently 2.3 million J2 Global shares held short by investors – that's known as J2 Global's "short interest".
+This figure is 4.8% up from 2.2 million last month.

 There are a few different ways that this level of interest in shorting J2 Global shares can be evaluated.

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against J2 Global.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against J2 Global.

 Find out more about how you can short J2 Global stock.